JamesCallanan/UCD-Climbing-Wall/README.md

    3. Feet follow hands + screw-ons on the barrel (Please encircle all screw ons if in)
    4. Hand holds + foot only holds

-4. If you send a climb, please comment your perceived grade on the relevent route photo on GitHub.
-Should the majority of climbers think the climb was graded wrong, a pull request can be made moving the route photo to a new folder corresponding to the new grade.
+4. If you send a climb and disagree with the grade given.
+Feel free to make an issue, reference the climb, the wall it is on and its current grade.
+If many agree with you the grade may be changed.

 ## How to contribute